inspec/inspec-aws/docs/resources/aws_athena_work_group.md

 Use the `aws_athena_work_group` InSpec audit resource to test properties of a single specific Amazon Athena workgroup.

+The `AWS::Athena::WorkGroup` resource specifies an Amazon Athena workgroup, which contains a name, description, creation time, state, and other configuration, listed under WorkGroupConfiguration.

 ## Syntax

+Ensure that a work group exists.

     describe aws_athena_work_group(work_group: 'WORK_GROUP') do
       it { should exist }